Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: I. INTRODUCTION

 An important experimental observable sensitive to the in-medium hadronization process - the complex process of the evolution of a struck quark into multiple hadrons - is the hadronic multiplicity ratio.
 It is defined as the normalized yield of hadron $h$ produced on a heavy nuclear target $A$ relative to a light nuclei, e.g., deuterium $D$:

-where $N_{h}$ is the number of hadrons produced in semi-inclusive deep-inelastic scattering (SIDIS) events, in which, following the virtual photon scattering off the quark, the leading hadron is detected in addition to the scattered electron; $N_e$ is the number of DIS electrons within the same inclusive kinematic bins for the numerator as for the denominator; $Q^2$ is the virtual photon four-momentum transfer squared, $\nu$ is the energy transferred which in the lab frame is defined as $\nu=E-E'$ (E and $E'$ is energy of the incoming and outgoing electrons, respectively), $z$ is the energy fraction of the hadron defined as $z$~=~E$_{h}$/$\nu$, and $p_T^{2}$ is the component of the hadron momentum squared transverse to the virtual photon direction; the dependence on $\phi_{pq}$, the azimuthal angle of the hadron with with respect to the lepton plane, was integrated over.
-The hadronic multiplicity ratio, reflecting modification of the FF in nuclei compared to deuterium, quantifies the extent to which hadron production is enhanced or attenuated at a given value of the kinematic variables.
-In the absence of any nuclear effects, this observable is equal to unity.
+where $N_{h}$ is the number of hadrons produced in semi-inclusive deep-inelastic scattering (SIDIS) events, in which, following the $\gamma^*$ scattering off the quark, the leading hadron is detected in addition to the scattered electron; $N_e$ is the number of DIS electrons within the same inclusive kinematic bins for the numerator as for the denominator; $Q^2$ is the $\gamma^*$ four-momentum transfer squared, $\nu$ is the energy transferred which in the lab frame is defined as $\nu=E- E'$ ($E$ and $E'$ is energy of the incoming and outgoing electrons, respectively), $z$ is the energy fraction of the hadron defined as $z$~=~$E_{h}$/$\nu$, and $p_T^{2}$ is the component of the hadron momentum squared transverse to the $\gamma^*$ direction; the dependence on $\phi_{pq}$, the azimuthal angle of the hadron with respect to the lepton plane, was integrated over.
+The hadronic multiplicity ratio quantifies the extent to which hadron production is enhanced or attenuated in nuclei compared to deuterium; in the absence of any nuclear effects, this observable is equal to unity.